anuj0721/sign-language-to-text-translator/README.md

 There are three different startegies for Sign Language Translation:

-- using specialized hand-tracking tools
+- using specialized hand-tracking tools.
-- using depth map
+- using depth map.
-- using Computer Vision
+- using Computer Vision.

 The main objective of this project is to develop an AI system capable of translating Sign Language without requiring any specialized hardware.